Scull has lived in different countries and taught International Business Relations and Strategies at a Panamanian and Chinese Universities.

 Unfortunately, the current administration has not done a stellar job in galvanizing support from traditional allies and friends.
 The TTP or Trans-Pacific Partnership, which could have isolated China and created synergies between countries with comparable goals, is no longer supported by the Trump administration.

 International trade policies and initiative can be complicated, requiring comprehensive strategies that include free trade agreements, tariff and non-tariff barriers, safeguarding critical and sensitive industries from acquisition by unfriendly or hostile countries, as well as engagement with friends and allies.

 Trade wars are to be avoided, as they undoubtedly cause a great deal of damage to the economies of the participants.
 Tariffs are ultimately paid by the consumers in the form of higher prices.
 Companies also lose due to diminished revenues.

-Obama’s failing seems to have been in his inability to properly promote and convince the American people the TPP represented a meticulous and well thought out approach that would allow American companies to bring manufacturing back to the US, or its transfer to friendlier countries.
-Let’s all hope for those who can construct a long term geostrategic approach to this important and sensitive area of the world to prevail in Washington, either now or in 2020.
+Obama’s failure seems to have been in his inability to properly promote and convince the American people the TPP represented a meticulous and well thought out approach that would allow American companies to bring manufacturing back to the US, or its transfer to friendlier countries.
+Let’s all hope for those who can construct a long-term geostrategic approach to this important and sensitive area of the world to prevail in Washington, either now or in 2020.

 JC Scull (author) from Gainesville, Florida on October 01, 2019: